 $499/month for up to 10,000 users

 $899/month for 10M API Calls

-Free for unlimited monthly active users and API calls
+Free for unlimited monthly engaged users and API calls

 Compared to Amity alternatives Sendbird, Stream and Pubnub, Amity’s pricing is very different.
 On paper, this pricing seems incredibly friendly to scalability: you never have to worry about exceeding your MAUs because each additional user only costs between $0.06 and $0.14.
 However that hardly means you’re free of overages.
 Each pricing tier of Amity has a hard limitation on how many concurrent connections can be made at one time.
 To be clear: this limit is not on the number of users, the same user connected via a web browser and a phone app will be counted as two connections.
 Exceeding these connection limits will incur overage charges that, while not steep, will add up over time.
 This also means you need to have very accurate analytics and projections to properly budget for an Amity subscription.